Brain scan surveillance trial launches for HER2+ breast cancer patients

 Summary

-This study looks at whether regular brain MRI scans can find cancer that has spread to the brain before symptoms start in people with HER2-positive metastatic breast cancer.
-About 69 participants will be randomly assigned to either routine brain scans or standard care (no routine scans).
-The main goal is to see if enough patients are willing to join and be randomized, not yet to prove that surveillance improves outcomes.
+This study looks at whether it's possible to routinely scan the brains of people with HER2-positive metastatic breast cancer to find cancer spread early.
+About 69 participants will get a baseline brain MRI, and if no brain tumors are found, they'll be randomly assigned to either follow-up scans or standard care.
+The goal is to see if patients are willing to join and if early detection improves outcomes.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.